 Who is The Ethical Skeptic?

-The iconic image I use to the right was from a photograph I took of an ostrakon charcoal sketch of Usir (Osiris), held at Emory University’s Carlos Museum Egyptian galleries.
-Usir is the ‘Lord of Silence’.1 Knowing when one holds sufficient basis from which to draw inference, and alternatively when to undertake Wittgenstein’s silence (epoché) – is the key to fortress wisdom.
+The iconic image I use to the right was developed from a photograph I took of an ostrakon charcoal sketch of Usir (Osiris), held at Emory University’s Carlos Museum Egyptian galleries.
+Usir is the ‘Lord of Silence.’1 2 Knowing when one holds sufficient basis from which to draw inference, and alternatively when to undertake Wittgenstein’s silence (epoché) – is the key to fortress wisdom.
 Hence the tagline of ethical skepticism, epoché vanguards gnosis.
 There is a very scientific and evidence-based reason I have selected this image as the symbol of ethical skepticism, but I am not going to reveal that in this blog.
 That will have to remain a mystery.

 In this same regard, the context of ethics employed in this blog is deontological in as far as the adherence to standards of protocol, such as the real and complete scientific method, are regarded as both sufficient and necessary to direct our knowledge development actions.
 An idempotent neutral practice, characterized by an aversion to tampering with observations and data in favor of one’s agency.
 Yet, still consequentialist from the perspective that the outcomes of value, clarity and the alleviation of risk and suffering manifest as the signature handiwork of those who practice such ethics.
 In my profession and research skepticism is the substrate of science, and I feel it is abused when applied in lieu of science by agenda-schooled journalists, stage magicians, propaganda bloggers, psychologists and party/social activists.
-The proverbial ‘bank robbers’.
+The proverbial ‘bank robbers.’

-Just to clarify my positions, I am not a 9/11 truther, flat-Earther, nor Moon landing ‘skeptic’.
+Just to clarify my positions, I am not a 9/11 truther, flat-Earther, nor Moon landing skeptic.
 These critical thinking clubs all resulted ironically from media celebrities teaching weaponized skepticism in the first place.
 I am an evolutionist and an ignostic atheist.
 I side with science inside the matters of climate change, speciation, and the origins of the universe as we understand them.

-I am not ‘anti-science’, but rather anti-syndicate.
+I am not anti-science, but rather anti-syndicate.
 I have recommended specific vaccine programs as a critical step in some of my national health strategies for developing nations.
 I have campaigned and met face to face with the heads of state, in order to promote acceptance of GMO agricultural foods from our country into several G8 nations which refuse them.
 But this does not mean that I am therefore now bound to gullibly accept excessive and untested immune activation in infants or every single gene edit desired by corporations benefiting from cosmetics, monopoly, or convenience.
 Especially if we decide that diligent science and safety study are unnecessary because such caution serves to impede our virtuous and expedient profit.
 Inside a free nation, science must ever operate inside the public trust.

 The promotion of self is pivotal inside any public false claim to represent science.
 I am not here to participate in such an obsession.
 For reasons which serve proposing a genuine problem in philosophy therefore, you will find that within this blog I remain primarily focused upon ideas, and not necessarily on the more alluring but distracting milieu around events, popular controversies or persons.
-That set of distracting personages includes myself; hence my choice of anonymity.
-Standing inside the protection of the mob and holding a whip of social excoriation is never an act of courage, rather an act of cowardice and self aggrandizement.
+That set of distracting personages includes myself; hence my choice of relative anonymity.
+Dwelling inside the protection of the mob and holding a whip of social excoriation is never an act of courage, rather an act of cowardice and self aggrandizement.
 Such is the habit of the celebrity-seeking skeptic and their sycophancy.

-As I continue to grow and innovate, I find fulfillment in contributing to solutions that make a positive impact on the world.
+One of my academic achievements was my ethics thesis, which earned a distinguished A+++ grade and recognition from the Dean of the nation’s top-ranked undergraduate institution.
+This experience, along with direct witness of how power and authority are abused, helped solidify my dedication to decision-making which seeks to alleviate suffering, oppose corruption, and maximize human value.
+I find fulfillment in contributing to solutions that make a positive impact on the world.
 It’s not about personal titles, degrees, accolades, getting the money, and taking the credit; it’s about leaving a meaningful legacy and making a difference in the lives of others.
-What I call ‘standing in the gap’.
+What I call ‘standing in the gap.’

+To this end, I served as a top-ranked United States naval officer, selected for the top billet available for a junior officer in the United States Navy – flag aide to a warfare theater commander.
+This selection came through a no-politics, no-nepotism, ‘give me the best we have,’ wartime preparation billeting process.
+The Navy held enough confidence in me to assign me as nuclear weapons missile lauch officer and holder of the nuclear weapons launch codes for my command.
 I was subsequently selected for these same reasons from out of Middle East theater operations, to serve in the capacity of a SCI/Black Top Secret US Naval Intelligence Officer and department head in Washington, D.C., honing skills in cryptography, intelligence, and special access programs at the Pentagon and Office of Naval Intelligence.

 I then founded and led a strategy and operations firm which became one of the top three globally inside its discipline/focus.
 My firm conducted decades of strategy, trade operations, and engineering projects for many familiar US corporations.
-Although only a small part of this, my teams supported a top growth company through four key strategies spanning fifteen years of its development – from inside a truck garage to its becoming the most powerful brand in the US.
+Although only a small part of this, my teams supported a top growth company through four key strategies spanning fifteen years of its development – from inside a truck garage in Baltimore, Maryland to its becoming the most powerful brand in the US.

 At some point inside a doctrinal array of conclusive arguments, the ethical mind must eventually broach dissent, and question the nature of linear thinking certainty inside asymmetric, complex, ambiguous, and novel (ACAN) incompletely-understood systems.
 Mindlessly falling prey to pluralistic ignorance does not qualify one as rational nor as a critical thinker.
 You cannot justify the corruption of mind with a series of memorized one-liners.